nyyakko/errOr/README.md

 }
 ```

-for more, i recommend you to simply explore the code and see what you can do with it. seriously. do it.
+i recommend you to simply explore the code and see what you can do with it. seriously. do it.